-The modules were originally developed as a technical certificate, which provided the set of standard required for a roadside/recovery technician.
-Further developments included the introduction of a skills test, which ensures training has been successful both on a theoretical and practical level.
+The VR modules were originally developed as a technical certificate, which provided the set of standards required for a roadside/recovery technician.
+Further developments included the introduction of a skills test, which ensured training had been successful both on a theoretical and practical level.
 This format remains a key part of today’s standards.

 The modular scheme was submitted to NHSS17 and when accepted as a viable alternative to NVQs it was made part of the training requirements of Sector Scheme 17a and 17b.
-In March 2006, following the appointment of the IVR as Administrator of the training scheme, IVR UK Limited was formed to autonomously take over the role of Administrator.
+In March 2006, following the appointment of the Institute of Vehicle Recovery as Administrator of the training scheme, IVR (UK) Ltd was formed to autonomously take over the role of Administrator.

 It was vital to bring together stakeholders from across the industry, including all relevant trade associations, and the IVR was instrumental in the formation of the National Recovery Industry Training Group (NRITG).
-To ensure all stakeholders had an input in all decisions directly relating to the National Training Scheme, members of the NRITG were invited to form the IVR UK management board.
-The board consists of two members of each trade association plus two members of the trainers association.
-In addition representatives of the IVR Limited and IVR UK Limited provide input and information on the day to day running of the National Training Scheme and other issues relating to the NHSS 17a and 17b.
+To ensure stakeholders had an input in key decisions directly relating to the industry’s National Training Scheme.

-The management board comprises of representatives from across the industry and includes;
+The NRITG comprises of IVR (UK) Ltd and representatives from across the industry and now includes;

 - Association of Vehicle Recovery Operators (AVRO)